hugo53/hugo53.github.io/_posts/2013-10-28-audio-processing-the-second-step.md

 ![alt text](http://hugo53.github.io/images/core_audio_layers_2x.png "leading")

 ## Audio Framework in iOS
 If you search _audio framework_ in _Documentation and API_ in Xcode, you will get many audio frameworks which includes _Audio Toolbox_, _CoreAudio_, _OpenAL_, _AVFoundation_.
 So, you may be confused to determine what framework should be used.
-Generally, _Audio Toolbox_ is application-level service, _Core Audio_ is low-level API which used to communicate with hardware, _OpenAL_ is an opensource audio library and also an application-level API, _AVFoundation_ is an Objective-C library to play audio file.
+Generally, _Audio Toolbox_ is an application-level service, _Core Audio_ is a low-level API which used to communicate with hardware, _OpenAL_ is an opensource audio library and also an application-level API (and plus, usually used in Game), _AVFoundation_ is an Objective-C library to play audio file.

 According to Apple iOS documentation: